The Local Guys Logo

 Electrical appliances are crucial part of the modern world.
 From electric kettles to coffee machines, we are either exposed to or using one every moment of our lives.
 While electricity is a crucial component of daily living and for businesses, it is also a potential hazard which is why it needs to be tested and tagged.

-Test and tag is a safety procedure that involves inspecting, testing, and tagging electrical appliances and equipment to ensure their safe operation.
+Test and tag is a safety procedure that involves electrical safety testing, inspecting, and tagging appliances to ensure their safe operation and compliance with standards.
 It is commonly carried out in workplaces, schools, hospitals, and other public or commercial settings where electrical appliances are used.

 Class l vs. Class II Appliances